TRIGGERcmd

 • Google Assistant routine (aka automation) - use one of your TRIGGERcmd commands as a "starter" to run your routine when the command runs, or run one of your commands as a routine's "action."
 Either way, you must use the google automations script editor, not the Home app.

-• MCP - Run commands from AI LLM chats.
-You can tell the LLM what the command does and how to use the parameters ahead of time
+• Local stdio MCP - Run commands from local AI LLM chat tools like Claude Desktop or VS Code.
+Use the "MCP Tool Description" field of each command to tell the LLM what the command does, and how to use the parameters.

 • Bookmarks - Create and share URL's that run your commands without authentication.
 You can set an optional timeout to make bookmark URL's expire.
 People can also scan your bookmark's QR code to run the command.